 In modern Japanese cinema, public housing is often depicted negatively or indicative of decay and loss.
-Recent examples include 2013’s クロユリ団地 Kuroyuri Danchi (aka “The Complex”) and Hirokazu Kore-eda’s “After the Storm” 海よりもまだ深 (2016).
+Recent examples include 2013’s クロユリ団地 Kuroyuri Danchi (aka “The Complex”), Hirokazu Kore-eda’s “After the Storm” 海よりもまだ深 (2016), and “The Projects”, aka Danchi 団地 (2016).
 But during the postwar years, the depiction of danchi was far more complex, reflecting boy joy and ambivalence at post-war prosperity, conformity, and various social transformations that played out across Japanese society.

 The following is a list of movies from 1958-1980 in which danchi played a role.
 Many of these films were noted in paper by Masashi Sogabe 曽我部昌史 titled 団地映画を通してみる公共空間の活用についての研究 (“Research of utilising common space: Observing the public space through the movie filmed at Danchi (housing apartment)”), though I have supplemented it with a few that I’ve personally discovered.